 The Acute:Chronic Alcohol Ratio

-The Seattle Sounders Football Club hosted their annual sport science conference in June, 2016.
+The Seattle Sounders Football Club hosted their annual sports science conference in June 2016.
 Over the conference dinner, the authors hatched a plan to study the effect of alcohol consumption on the risk of hangover symptoms in delegates attending the conference.
 We hypothesized that the ability to tolerate alcohol on an acute basis (i.e. a single night of drinking; acute alcohol load) would be directly related to how much alcohol the delegates had consumed in the 4-week period leading up to the conference (i.e. chronic alcohol load).
 We modified the acute:chronic workload ratio, as others have calculated for training load 2-4 to calculate an acute:chronic alcohol ratio.